 - Routinely clean and disinfect commonly touched surfaces and items, such as counters or light switches, using an EPA-registered disinfectant in accordance with the manufacturer’s instructions.

 - Do not engage in sexual activity that involves direct physical contact.
-Review the CDC's guidance on monkeypox and safer sex.
+Review the CDC's guidance on mpox and safer sex.

 - Do not share clothing, bedding, towels, utensils, etc.

-- Avoid rash touching upholstered surfaces on furniture.
+- Wash bedding often and prevent the rash from touching upholstered surfaces on furniture.

 - Avoid close contact with any pets (to the extent possible).